123jimin/ckp/docs/number_theory/index.md

 Returns whether `n` is a prime number.
 The best algorithm will be picked depending on `n`.

+This is a probable primality test, but there's no known counter-example.

 - Time Complexity: $\Theta(\log^4 n)$

 ### Specific Algorithms under `ckp.number_theory.primality_test`